AkumaNZ/ChessBotPy/README.md

     -   Changing setting never saves to file, but only when save button is clicked?
     -   Refactor game object settings
         -   Should we get our settings from there?
+-   Support for Chess.com
+-   Support for Chess24.com

+## Build

+To build a single executable, run
+`pyinstaller.exe --hidden-import=pyttsx3.drivers --hidden-import=pyttsx3.drivers.sapi5 --onefile main.py`

+To build a minified version of tailwind, run
+`npm run build:css` and in css/tailwind.min.css, replace all backslashes `\` with double backslashes `\\`

+To use development version of tailwind
+`npm run serve`
+and switch out the css in the head tag with the version loaded from localhost